splunk-soar-connectors/any.run/README.md

 summary.total_objects_successful | numeric |  |   1

 ## action: 'detonate file'
-Detonate a file from Vault
+Run a file in the sandbox and retrieve the analysis results

 Type: **investigate**
 Read only: **True**